-Reid JL, Hammond D, Rynard VL, Burkhalter R. Tobacco Use in Canada: Patterns and Trends, 2015 Edition.
+Reid JL, Hammond D, Rynard VL, Madill CL, Burkhalter R. Tobacco Use in Canada: Patterns and Trends, 2017 Edition.
 Waterloo, ON: Propel Centre for Population Health Impact, University of Waterloo.

 This report was prepared by Jessica Reid, MSc, and David Hammond, PhD, with assistance from Ornell Douglas, MPH.
-Data analysis was completed by Vicki Rynard, MSc, and Robin Burkhalter, MMath, using datasets made available by Statistics Canada and Health Canada.
-Statistical guidance was provided by K. Stephen Brown, PhD, of the Department of Statistics and Actuarial Science, University of Waterloo.
+Data analysis was completed by Vicki Rynard, MSc, Cheryl Madill, MSc, and Robin Burkhalter, MMath, using datasets made available by Statistics Canada and Health Canada.

 This research is funded by the Canadian Cancer Society (grant #2017-704507).